-We know it is tempting to begin making your new house a home or to spend your new savings on fixing your existing home, but this is the time to keep your finical picture frozen in a stable position until your loan closes.
-The key is to CALL us if you wish to make changes to your financial picture; even the seemingly most logically beneficial moves can backfire and cost you thousands of dollars or even your ability to obtain financing at all.
+We know it is tempting to begin making your new house a home or to spend your savings on fixing your existing home, but this is the time to keep your financial picture frozen in a stable position until your loan closes.
+The key is to CALL your lender if you wish to make changes to your financial picture; even the seemingly most logically beneficial moves can backfire and cost you thousands of dollars, or even impact your ability to obtain financing at all.

-1. Do stay current on existing accounts - Late Payments on your existing mortgage, car payment, or anything else that can be reported to a credit reporting agency can cost you dearly.
-One 30-day late payment can lower your credit score by 30-75 points.
+1. Do stay current on existing accounts - Late payments on your existing mortgage, car payment, or anything else that can be reported to a credit reporting agency can cost you dearly.
+One 30-day late payment can lower your credit score by 30-75 points!

 2. Do continue to use your credit as you normally would - Red Flags are easily raised within the scoring system.
 If it appears you are diverting from your normal spending patterns, it could cause your score to go down.
 Make your changes after the loan funds.

-4. Do verify cash to close- you must provide documentation showing evidence of your cash to close and where it came from.
+4. Do verify Cash to Close - You must provide documentation showing evidence of your cash to close and where it came from.
 Loans cannot go into closing until cash to close is verified.

 1. Don't apply for new credit of any kind - if you do, that company will pull your credit report and this will have an adverse effect on your credit score.
 Likewise, don't establish new lines of credit for furniture, appliances, etc.

-2. Don't pay off collections or charge-offs - unless advised by your Loan Officer, wait until your loan funds.
+2. Don't pay off collections or charge-offs - Unless advised by your Loan Officer, wait until your loan funds.
 This can also cause a shift in your credit score and/or savings balances.
-Keeping a stable financial environment is the best way to get your loan into closing without any hang ups.
+Keeping a stable financial environment is the best way to get your loan into closing without any hang-ups.

 3. Don't Max out or overcharge existing credit cards

 4. Don't consolidate debt to one or two cards